roopeshsn/roopeshsn.com/src/content/gsoc-2023-final-report.md

 ## What's left to do?

-The milestones mentioned in the proposal have been completed, except for documentation.
-That, too, will be completed in the following days.
+The milestones mentioned in the proposal have been completed, except there is work left to do in documentation.
+That, too, will be completed ASAP.

-## The Code
+## What code got merged?

-My work is in a dedication branch named [iyp-integration](https://github.com/InternetHealthReport/ihr-website/tree/iyp-integration) and it will get merged in a few days.
+My work is in a dedicated branch named [iyp-integration](https://github.com/InternetHealthReport/ihr-website/tree/iyp-integration) and it will get merged in a few days.
+Also, you can view a list of [PRs](https://github.com/InternetHealthReport/ihr-website/pulls?q=is%3Apr+is%3Aclosed+project%3Ainternethealthreport%2F8+author%3Aroopeshsn) I've done.

 ## Final thoughts